 What about the EU?

-Last week, the EU extended its travel ban on US residents.
-It’ll reevaluate eligibility at the end of July, but the ban will remain in place until positive COVID-19 test results in the US are at or below the EU average, which was 14 per 100,000 residents as of June 15th — compared to 107 per 100,000 in the US.
+Unfortunately, the EU hasn’t yet lifted the travel ban on US tourists.
+The ban will remain in place until positive COVID-19 test results in the US are at or below the EU average, which was 14 per 100,000 residents as of June 15th — compared to 107 per 100,000 in the US.

 Photo: Getty Images